Pros: Detailed and immensely provocative, with plenty of moments both comical and sobering

 Ultimately, a viewer is left with a deep understanding of how many if not all world events in the latter half of the twentieth century played out under the shadow of the atomic bomb.
 While many documentaries have covered topics related to nuclear weapons with varying degrees of success (among the better ones are this year’s aforementioned How We Built the Bomb and 1982’s The Atomic Cafe, which compiles educational and government-produced short programs into an alternately amusing and deadly serious collage), I’m not sure that any provide a better, more altogether comprehensive examination of the subject than this program does.
 As such, The Bomb is almost essential viewing that would be perfect for usage in an educational setting.
 This is the sort of program that makes PBS stand out among the so-called educational channels, and I’d give it nothing less than my highest recommendation.

-The documentary can be viewed in its entirety at the PBS website.
+The documentary at the PBS website.